alessio-proietti/2022-IN490-exam/README.md

 ## A Second Attempt

 More recently the team behind rusty-hermit released a template demo project on which it is possible to iterate towards custom and arbirtary complicated kernels.

-So the author tried enforcing the connectivity between various instances of rusty-hermit, he failed again.
+The author tried forcing the connectivity between various instances of rusty-hermit, he failed again.

-What perhaps is interesting is that the vanilla demo (and projects which don't need network) at least compiles and runs.
+It is worth noting that the vanilla demo (and projects which don't need network) at least compiles and runs.
 You can find more information in details here https://github.com/hermitcore/rusty-demo.

-I'll report here some steps you should do to make a demo up and running.
+I'll copy here some steps you should do to make a demo up and running.

 1) Be sure to have rustup, QEMU installed as well as NASM assembler which is required to SMP in x86_64 architecture.